Description

 - Flexibility: Can shift injection day by ±2 days if needed

-- Food: Mazdutide can be taken with or without food (absorption not significantly affected)
+- Food: Mazdutide can be taken with or without food (absorption not greatly affected)

 - GI Tolerability: Some users prefer taking on empty stomach to reduce nausea